Rangers Reaction: What can Grilli, Lucroy do for the bullpen?

-For some reason, after midnight following a game that went 11 innings and was played in 4 hours seven minutes, Ricky Nelson is on my mind.
+For some reason, after midnight following a game that went 11 innings and was played in 4 hours, 7 minutes, Ricky Nelson is on my mind.

 As such, a few tidbits before getting to the meat of things: